onesramis/dessert-store/README.md

 - Add items to the cart and remove them
 - Increase/decrease the number of items in the cart
-- See an order confirmation modal when they click "Confirm Order"
-- Reset their selections when they click "Start New Order"
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page